howieliang/CVMarkerPatternGen/README.md

 Update (Oct 13, 2023): Tested with OpenCV 4.6 and Python 3.9

 The CV Marker Pattern Generator is a Python script that allows you to generate marker patterns for computer vision applications.
-These marker patterns can be used for tasks such as camera calibration and object tracking.
+These marker patterns can be used for camera calibration and object tracking tasks.
 This script is adapted from code originally written by Jes Fink-Jensen and Loe Feijs.
 It uses the OpenCV library for computer vision tasks.

 ## Install Python Environment